-When considering to hire or buy a car, the first thing that often comes to mind for most people is “How fuel efficient that car would be?” because fuel expensesare a big concern.
+When considering hiring or buying a car, the first thing that often comes to mind for most people is “How fuel efficient that car would be?” because fuel expenses are a big concern.
 However, you can reduce fuel consumption for a car by following these simple techniques:

 1. Accelerate smoothly

 The perfect way to save fuel is to travel at a steady speed.
 We recommend a speed of 50 -60mph, and in the highest gear so if you are patient while driving, you will make less trips to the gas station in a month.It’s unavoidable to overtake sometimes but there’s no point accelerating past a car to simply be in front of it at the next set of lights.

 2. Don’t push the accelerator too far down

 This is not just because of what gear you’re in.
 You may be in high gear and traveling at a steady speed but if you are pushing the accelerator pedal down a long way to avoid changing into a lower gear (for example into third from fourth) then you’re using more fuel not less.
 This is of course if you are driving an automatic car, the car will do a better job than you of choosing which gear to be in so it’s not a problem for an automatic.